Aqaba: Early Muslim Ayla

 Aila fell to the Islamic armies by 629, and the ancient settlement was left to decay, while a new Arab city was established outside its walls under Uthman ibn Affan, known as Ayla (آيلا).

 The Early Muslim city was excavated in 1986 by a team from the University of Chicago.
 Artefacts are now on exhibit at Aqaba Archaeological Museum and Jordan Archaeological Museum in Amman.
-The fortified city was inscribed in a rectangle of 170 × 145 meters, with walls 2.6 meters thick and 4.5 meters high, surrounding a fortified structure, occupying an area of 35 × 55 meters.
+The fortified city was inscribed in a rectangle of 170 x 145 m, with walls 2.6 m thick and 4.5 m high, surrounding a fortified structure, occupying an area of 35 x 55 m.
 24 towers defended the city.
 The city had four gates on all four sides, defining two main lines intersecting at the centre.
 The intersection of these two thoroughfares was indicated by a tetrapylon (a four-way arch), which was later transformed into a luxury residential building decorated with frescoes dated to the tenth century.
 This type of urban structure, known as a misr (pl. amsar), is typical of early Islamic fortified settlements.